Frequently Asked Questions

 5. What is the commitment like?

 We are a club sport, so we understand that riders have other commitments on campus.
-However, we are a competitive and close-knit team, requiring at minimum one lesson per week at Haverhill Equestrian, attendance at meetings at least once per month, attendance at fundraisers, attendance atIHSA shows hosted by Haverhill Equestrian (one in the fall and potentially one in the spring), and participation is encouraged at activities organized by leadership to foster a unified team environment.
-Many of our riders have balanced their academic work and riding commitments along with other activities such as volunteer work off-campus, greek life, and other university sponsored clubs.
+However, we are a competitive and close-knit team, requiring at minimum one lesson per week at A&N Training and attendance at monthly meetings, fundraisers, and all IHSA shows.
+There are also more opportunities for involvement through leadership-organized bonding activities such as trail rides, team dinners, and others!
+Participation is encouraged in activities organized by leadership to foster a unified team environment.
+Many of our riders have balanced their academic work and riding commitments along with other activities such as volunteer work off-campus, on-campus jobs, greek life, and other university-sponsored clubs.

 6. How do I sign up?